7 min read

 Where to Eat in Kalkan

-- Aubergine Restaurant: Mediterranean cuisine by the harbor
+- Aubergine Restaurant: Mediterranean cuisine by the harbor with creative dishes and excellent service

-- Mussakka Restaurant: Elegant setting with global menu options
+- Mussakka Restaurant: Elegant setting with global menu options and stunning views from the rooftop terrace

 Where to Stay in Kalkan

-- Likya Pavilion Hotel: Modern villas with private plunge pools
+- Likya Pavilion Hotel: Modern villas with private plunge pools and contemporary design

-- Elixir Hotel: Traditional charm in a cozy setting
+- Elixir Hotel: Traditional charm in a cozy setting in the old town

 Shopping and Local Products

 Kalkan offers a variety of local goods, including handmade jewelry, Turkish towels, olive oil soaps, and ceramics.
 Visit the weekly Thursday market for authentic finds.
+This market brings together local farmers and artisans, offering fresh produce, spices, textiles, and handicrafts at reasonable prices.

 Best Time to Visit

 The ideal months are May through October.
 June and September provide warm weather without the heavy crowds of peak summer.
+Sea temperatures reach their warmest in August and September, remaining comfortable for swimming into October.
+July and August bring the highest temperatures and busiest conditions.

 Travel Tips